 What do these doshas have to do with you?

-Everyone possesses all 3 doshas, but depending on your constitution, you may be dominant in 2 or even 1 of them.
-On rare occasion, there are even people out there that have an equal amount of all 3.
-This is called your constitution.
+Everyone possesses all three doshas, but depending on your constitution, you may be dominant in one or even two of them.
+On rare occasion, there are even people out there that have an equal amount of all three.
+When this equilibrium goes out of balance in one body, this is when we start to notice some of the symptoms of imbalance mentioned above.

-So, go ahead, find out what your constitution is and start your own personal journey into the juicy sister science of yoga.
-If you have any questions or insight on Ayurveda, please don’t hesitate to ask or post them below!
+So, go ahead!
+Find out what your constitution is and start your own personal journey into the juicy sister science of yoga!

 Love and moonlight!